-Entry information: Anyone can take this course as long as you would like to find out about the world around us.
+Entry information: Anyone can take this course as long as you would like to find out how our environment works and our place in it.

 Topics and contexts studied in this course: This course focuses on finding out about how the Earth's systems work together.
-An interesting mix of contexts look at investigating an aspect of space of interest to individual students, as well as controversial science issues such as ocean acidification or the search for extra-terrestrial intelligence.
-Students will also find out how our oceans and atmosphere impact upon us every day, and how some of the greatest challenges facing humanity may have solutions based in science.
+A mix of contexts look at investigating any interesting aspect of space, the geology of Dunedin's volcano, as well as controversial science issues such as ocean acidification or the search for extra-terrestrial intelligence.
+Students will also find out how our oceans and atmosphere work and how they impact upon us every day.
+We also investigate how some of the greatest challenges facing humanity have solutions that can be found in science.

 Useful 21st Century skills and competencies you will learn in this course: It is an interesting blend of topics which are engaging for all students regardless of their ability and prior knowledge.
-The course encourages students to think critically and develop a global perspective on a wide range of issues, including space exploration, the environment and Earth systems, an understanding of which enables kaitiakitanga.
+The course encourages students to think critically and to develop a global perspective on a wide range of issues, including space exploration, the environment and Earth systems, an understanding of which enables us to live more sustainably without compromising our standard of living.